datkk06/OpenStack-Tutorial/Content/load-balancer.md

 my-lb-pool
 ```

 At this point the Load Balancer has been successfully created and should be functional.
-Traffic sent to address **192.168.1.250** on port 80 will be load-balanced across all active members of the pool, i.e. **192.168.1.17** and **192.168.1.18**.
+Traffic sent to address **192.168.1.250** on port 80 will be load-balanced across all active members of the pool.
 To make the load balancer externally accessible, create a floating IP address and associate it with the Virtual IP address.
 ```
 # neutron floatingip-create external-flat-network
 Created a new floatingip: